-- Compare a model branch in Enterprise Architect with a Baseline created using the Baseline functionality (Corporate, Business and Software Engineering, System Engineering and Ultimate editions) - Compare a model branch in Enterprise Architect with a Baseline stored in a different model - Compare a model branch in Enterprise Architect with an XML 1.1 file on disk created previously using the Enterprise Architect XML export facility (user selects file) - Compare a model branch in Enterprise Architect with the current version-controlled XMI 1.1 file on disk as created when using Version Control in Enterprise Architect (file automatically selected)
+- Compare a model branch in Enterprise Architect with a Baseline created using the Baseline functionality (Corporate, Unified and Ultimate editions) - Compare a model branch in Enterprise Architect with a Baseline stored in a different model - Compare a model branch in Enterprise Architect with an XML 1.1 file on disk created previously using the Enterprise Architect XML export facility (user selects file) - Compare a model branch in Enterprise Architect with the current version-controlled XMI 1.1 file on disk as created when using Version Control in Enterprise Architect (file automatically selected)

-Select a Package in the Project Browser, then open the 'Baselines' dialog using one of the methods outlined below.
-In the 'Baselines' dialog, click the 'Show Differences' button.
+Select a Package in the Project Browser, then open the 'Baselines' dialog using one of the methods outlined here.
+In the 'Baselines' dialog, click on the Show Differences button.

-Ribbon Design > Tools > Baselines > Manage Baselines : Show Differences or Design > Package > Manage > Baselines : Show Differences Context Menu Right-click on Package > Package Control > Package Baselines : Show Differences or Right-click on Package > Package Control > Compare with XMI File (for package not under version control) or Right-click on Package > Package Control > Compare with Controlled Version (for package under version control) Keyboard Shortcuts Ctrl + Alt + B : Show Differences
+Ribbon Publish > Model Exchange > Package Control > Compare Package to XMI Context Menu Right-click on Package > Package Control > Package Baselines : Show Differences or Right-click on Package > Package Control > Compare with XMI File (for Package not under version control) or Right-click on Package > Package Control > Compare with Controlled Version (for Package under version control) Keyboard Shortcuts Ctrl+Alt+B : Show Differences